henri/install_rosetta_2/README.md

-# install_rosetta_2
+# Install Rosetta 2 onto Apple Silicon System

-Install Rosetta 2 onto Apple Silicon System
+Use this project to build a package to install Rosetta 2